 - One Dilbert book, which was a parody of manners guides, explained that your finer restaurants will provide an extra fork for defending your plate against grabby tablemates.

 - In the My Little Pony: Friendship Is Magic fanfic The Wrong Fork, Rarity attends a high-class charity dinner.
-She's surprised to find that Princess Celestia, of all ponies, has trouble recognising which fork to use for which course.
+She's surprised to find that Princess Celestia, of all ponies, has trouble recognising which fork to use for which course, and is in fact watching her for cues.
+It's a consequence of living through over a thousand years of changing cultural rules.

-- In Something Wicked This Way Comes Narcissa Malfoy decides to adopt Hermione while Sirius chooses Luna.
-Narcissa takes on teaching them the society manners necessary for their new status, starting with a mock banquet.
+- In Something Wicked This Way Comes Narcissa decides to adopt Hermione while Sirius chooses Luna.
+Narcissa takes on teaching them the social manners necessary for their new status, starting with a mock banquet.

 "Can I read a book and then take a test?" asked Hermione, having realized there were twelve different pieces of silverware, along with two crystal goblets, two bowls (one empty, one filled with water), three napkins, and what she recognized as charger plates from her time in France.